pipoe2h/containers101/lab9-kubernetes_daemonsets/README.md

 Open [My Nutanix](https://my.nutanix.com) and use your Nutanix credentials to access your own Xi Epoch.
 If you don't have Epoch, you can use **demo.nutanix.com**

+Now that you have your cluster monitored with Nutanix Epoch, let's test that our DaemonSet is working.
+Go back to your Kubernetes cluster in Karbon and scale-out your cluster with one extra worker node.

 **Lab finished**